-The guidelines in this document are the direct output of a workgroup GHX convened in 2022 to brainstorm and identify solutions and recommended practices for simplifying implant automation processes.
+The guidelines in this document are the direct output of a work group GHX convened in 2022 to brainstorm and identify solutions and recommended practices for simplifying implant and consignment automation.
 Thank you to the 42 individuals from leading providers, suppliers and other healthcare organizations who volunteered their time and expertise to helping advance this complicated topic.